helikon-labs/dv-vote-counter/README.md

 ## DV Vote Counter

-Counts the votes for the W3F DV delegates for a given range of referendum ids.
+Counts the votes for the first cohort of W3F DV delegates for a given range of referendum ids.

 Tested on node 21.7.3 and npm v10.5.2.